“THREE AND A HALF GREAT GUITARISTS IN ONE CONCERT !!! These are going to be GREAT CONCERTS !!! 4 of us will be in concert.

 Schooled in composition, guitar and improvisation from Berklee College of Music and live music performance from Tom Jackson Productions, Todd Mosby delivers a transformative concert which engages audiences.

-Mosby is the only guitarist ever admitted into the famed Imdad Khani Gharana of sitar musicians and considered as one of the finest jazz guitarist in the Saint Louis area, headlining area jazz festivals.
+Mosby is the only guitarist ever admitted into the famed Imdad Khani Gharana of sitar musicians and considered one of the finest jazz guitarist in the Saint Louis area, headlining area jazz festivals.

 Rated one of the top 30 guitarists in the world under 30 years of age by Acoustic Guitar magazine, Trevor Gordon Hall is an instrumentalist from Philadelphia whose compositions range in style from edgy driving rhythms to soft melodic phrases.
 Trevor sets himself apart by leaving no physical aspect of the guitar untouched and weaving together different textures into grand yet intimate and lyrical compositions.
 His blend of sounds never overcomplicates but focuses on utilizing the instrument’s fullest creative and compositional potential guiding listeners through an igniting experience of music that isn’t just heard but felt.